-Croatia: Hungarian Electicity Works leased large capacity of future LNG terminal on the Krk island8.
-June 2020. / SEE Energy News
+Croatia: Hungarian Electicity Works leased large capacity of future LNG terminal on the Krk island, SEE Energy News

 The operator of the future terminal LNG Hrvatska said that in the gas year 2020/2021, which lasts from 1 January to 30 September 2020, MFGK Croatia leased a capacity of 666 million cubic meters and 1.014 billion cubic meters of annual capacity in the following six years.
 MFGK Croatia, local company owned by Hungarian Electricity Works (MVM), has leased 6.75 billion cubic meters of capacity of the future liquefied natural gas (LNG) terminal on the Croatian Krk island.

 Thus, the average lease rate of terminal’s capacity, half a year before its planned commissioning, increased to almost two billion cubic meters, from a total of 2.6 billion cubic meters, after INA and HEP previously leased slightly more than 0.5 billion cubic meters.
 MET Croatia Energy Trade also leased 0.5 billion cubic meters of capacity for three years.